jeremykvlim/kattis/README.md

 https://open.kattis.com/problems/"problemname"
 ```

-These problems are solved without comments because of potential plagiarism. **If a student gets flagged for plagiarism from my solutions, they have to be able to run through the logic of my code and justify how it solves the problem.**
+These problems are solved without comments because of potential plagiarism.
+If a student gets flagged for plagiarism, they have to be able to run through the logic of their code and justify how it solves the problem.
+Commentless solutions dissuade this from happening.

 Problems are grouped by [NUS course](https://nus.kattis.com/courses) categorizations and a separate self-practice category: